 Q: Does ATC offer any additional funding for tuition, books, and supplies?

-A: Yes, we also offer programs like WIA and AIM.
+A: Yes, we also offer programs like WIA.
 These programs are coordinated by the following staff members:

 Q: Does ATC offer any scholarships?

 A: Yes, click here for information on Foundation Scholarship that may be available.